 Furthermore, a total of 370 TWh of bioenergy electricity was produced in 2012.
 This corresponds to 1.5% of world electricity generation.

 Numerous technologies for generating bioenergy heat and power already exist, ranging from solid wood heating installations for buildings to biogas digesters for power generation, to large-scale biomass gasification plants for heat and power.
 Co-firing biomass with coal in existing coal-fired power plants can be an important option to achieve short-term emission reductions and make more sustainable use of existing assets.
 In addition, new dedicated bioenergy plants are becoming increasingly important to meet growing demand for bioenergy electricity and heat.

 In favourable circumstances, producing energy from biomass can be cost competitive today, in particular heat.
 However, in many cases, economic incentives are currently needed to off-set cost differences between bioenergy and fossil fuel-generated electricity and heat.
 Such support is justified by the environmental, energy security and socio-economic advantages associated with sustainable bioenergy, but should be introduced as transitional measure leading to cost competitiveness in the medium term.
 Support measures should be backed by a strong policy framework which balances the need for energy with other important objectives such greenhouse-gas reduction, food security, biodiversity, and socio-economic development.

-Bioenergy generation and projection by region
+Bioenergy power generation and forecast by region

 Biofuels are liquid and gaseous fuels produced from biomass – organic matter derived from plants or animals.